harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 2. Select **Add Stage**, and then select **Deploy**.
 3. Name your stage.
 4. In **Deployment Type**, select **AWS SAM**, and then select **Set Up Stage**.
-5. In **Service**, select the SAM service to use, and select **Continue**.
+5. In **Service**, select the SAM service to use, and then select **Continue**.
-6. In **Environment**, select the SAM environment and infrastructure definition to use, and select **Continue**.
+6. In **Environment**, select the SAM environment and infrastructure definition to use, and then select **Continue**.
 7. Select the [deployment strategy](/docs/continuous-delivery/manage-deployments/deployment-concepts) to use, and then select **Use Strategy**.

 ## AWS SAM basic strategy and steps

 The basic strategy consists of the following execution setup:

-- **SAM step group:** uses your Kubernetes cluster as a step runtime infrastructure.
+- **SAM step group:** Uses your Kubernetes cluster as a step runtime infrastructure.
-  - **DinD Background step:** creates a Docker in Docker container for the each step's execution resources.
+  - **DinD Background step:** Creates a Docker in Docker container for the each step's execution resources.
-  - **Download Manifests step:** fetches your SAM template.
+  - **Download Manifests step:** Fetches your SAM template.
-  - **SAM Build step:** runs a [sam build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html).
+  - **SAM Build step:** Runs a [SAM build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html).
-  - **SAM Deploy step:** runs a [sam deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).
+  - **SAM Deploy step:** Runs a [SAM deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html).

 ![AWS SAM basic strategy](static/16e15bb95e3f58e3a28b3a4c0b1c7791ad1f07453fddc859da8400cfd37d7535.png)